Three dead after stabbing attack at festival in western Germany

 Fatal stabbings and shootings in Germany are relatively uncommon.

-The police said the attack occurred at a festival to honour the town’s 650th anniversary.
+The police said the attack occurred at a festival to honor the town’s 650th anniversary.

-Solingen is in North Rhine-Westphalia state, Germany’s most populous and bordering the Netherlands.
+Solingen is in North Rhine-Westphalia state, Germany’s most populous state, and it borders the Netherlands.

 The state’s interior minister, Herbert Reul, visited the scene, telling reporters it was a targeted attack on human life but declining to speculate on the motive.